vihutuo/flet-web/docs/controls/elevatedbutton.md

 Elevated buttons are essentially filled tonal buttons with a shadow.
 To prevent shadow creep, only use them when absolutely necessary, such as when the button requires visual separation from a patterned background.
 See [Material 3 buttons](https://m3.material.io/components/buttons/overview) for more info.

+`ElevatedButton` has alias `Button` that can be used interchangebly.

 ## Examples

 [Live example](https://flet-controls-gallery.fly.dev/buttons/elevatedbutton)